 Rent a Bike

 There are more bikes than cars in Copenhagen (I’m not sure if that’s actually a fact, but it certainly seems that way), with dedicated cycle lanes taking up a chunk of every road.
 Most hotels have bikes they rent out to guests, so join the locals and explore the city on two wheels for the day.
 Take a picnic to one of the many parks in the city when the weather’s warm, or ride up the coast (about 15 minutes from the city centre) to experience Copenhagen’s unspoilt beaches.

-Freetown Christiana is unlike anywhere else in Copenhagen.
-Set up in 1971 by a group of hippies who established their own rules independent of the Danish government, Freetown Christiana is an eccentric area where nature, organic eateries, alternative music venues and homemade houses are its staples.
+Freetown Christiania is unlike anywhere else in Copenhagen.
+Set up in 1971 by a group of hippies who established their own rules independent of the Danish government, Freetown Christiania is an eccentric area where nature, organic eateries, alternative music venues and homemade houses are its staples.
 Walk around the area to experience an abundance of creativity and unique culture.

 Go to Nyhavn

 One of the most iconic images that comes out of Copenhagen is the harbour, lined with colourful old buildings, bars and restaurants.
 With cobbled streets and buildings that date back to the 1600s (three of which home to Hans Christian Andersen), Nyhavn is worth a visit purely for the architecture – even if it is touristy.

 Just north of the city is the Louisiana Museum of Modern Art, a museum famous for its innovative contemporary art and modernist classics.
 Featuring more than 3,000 works of international and Danish modern art, the Louisiana also has special, temporary exhibitions – which in the past have included one of the largest collections of Lucian Freud’s drawings, Peter Doig’s paintings and Jeff Wall’s photography.
 Visit the Louisiana Museum of Modern Art website to find out more.